-Upon completion of the separation and the distribution, we expect that [] individuals will serve on Carrier's Board of Directors.
+Upon completion of the separation and the distribution, we expect that 8 individuals will serve on Carrier's Board of Directors.
 At each annual meeting of shareowners, the entire Board will be elected for a term of one year.
 Carrier's amended and restated bylaws will provide that the Board may, from time to time, designate the number of directors; however, the number may not be less than 5 nor more than 14.
-Vacancies on the board may be filled by a vote of the majority of the directors then in office, even if less than a quorum.
+Vacancies on the board (except in an instance where a director is removed by shareowners and the resulting vacancy is filled by shareowners) may be filled by a vote of the majority of the directors then in office, even if less than a quorum.